 These delicious elderberry popsicles are packed with nutrient dense ingredients and antioxidants.
 We love them for soothing a sore throat or during colds and flu.

-- To your blender add the coconut water and blueberries, then blend until smooth.
-Pour the coconut mixture and the rest of the ingredients into the elderberry mixture, and stir just until combined.
+- Pour the coconut mixture and the lemon juice into the elderberry mixture and stir just until combined.

 - Pour the elderberry popsicle mix into your favorite popsicle molds and freeze until firm.